darrynten/sage-one-php/README.md

 can look into the Example test for insight into the convention.
 It makes testing and getting good defensive coverage quite trivial for most things.

+Currently lots of things are tested againts mocks provided by SageOne's docs.
+They are not always consistent with real responses so in the future they will be replaced.

 # NB initial delivery consists of only these models:

 Models marked with an asterix are pure CRUD models